Category Archives: Illinois

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has never ever been specifically checked, or an item that is being divided, will certainly require a survey to situate the new corners and great deal lines in Illinois, which must be completely marked so they will certainly never ever become lost.
+Land that has never been precisely surveyed, or an item that is being separated, will call for a study to find the brand-new edges and whole lot lines in Illinois, which ought to be permanently noted so they will never ever end up being lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.